Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 Not only is k-means one of the oldest forms of cluster analysis, it is also one of the most widely used.
 And it's the first approach to unsupervised learning many budding datamancers encounter.
-K-means' enduring popularity both in practice and pedagogy stems from the elegance in its simplicity.
+K-means' enduring popularity both in practice and pedagogy stems from its elegance and simplicity.
 In my experience, this unfortunately also means that k-means is one of the most frequently misunderstood, poorly explained, and outright abused methods in machine learning.
 Granted, my personal experience, like anyone's, is